psych252/psych252book/docs/03-visualization2.md

 <p class="caption">(\#fig:visualization2-12, boxplot-violin)Boxplot distributions.
 Source: https://www.autodeskresearch.com/publications/samestats</p>
 </div>

-Figure \@ref(fig:boxplot-violin) shows the same raw data represented as jittered dots, boxplots, and violin plots.
+Figure \@ref(fig:visualization2-12) shows the same raw data represented as jittered dots, boxplots, and violin plots.

 The `ggpol` packages has a `geom_boxjitter()` function which displays a boxplot and the jittered data right next to each other.